Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 Another option is to use some text-processing tools to find entries that are common between Tier-0 and another trusted instance's blocklist.
 You can import the overlap.

 Finally, you could just do something else entirely.
 I never use "your blocklist is different from mine" as a block-reason; even "totally open federation" is never the sole reason for `pleroma.envs.net` suspending an instance.
-Suspending instances for not using my own blocklist feels wrong.
+Suspending instances for not using my own blocklist feels wrong; it'd turn these lists into a source of authority and cross the line from moderation to cop behavior.

 Before you decide to trust one of my lists, please read the "Mistakes made" section.